 The first year of the OBGYN Residency Program is divided into a pair of two-month blocks each of Obstetrics, Gynecology, and Ambulatory Care.
-Each resident will spend ½ day per week in his/her Continuity Clinic on campus.
-The goal of the PGY-1 experience is to develop the basic skills and clinical acumen required for general OB/GYN under the close supervision and tutelage of the full time faculty.
-No night call or night float will be assigned to the 2016-2017 PGY-1 class.
+The goal of the PGY-1 experience is to develop the basic skills and clinical acumen required for general OB/GYN under the close supervision and tutelage of the full-time faculty.
+PGY-1 residents are assigned weekend call, but no weekday night float or night call.

 The PGY-1 experience is primarily a laborist experience, committed to developing expertise in all areas of inpatient obstetrics.
-The resident will learn the management of normal and abnormal labor, inpatient antepartum and postpartum care, OB triage, management of obstetric emergencies, and performance of spontaneous and operative deliveries as well as Cesarean sections.
+The resident learns the management of normal and abnormal labor, inpatient antepartum and postpartum care, OB triage, management of obstetric emergencies, performance of spontaneous and operative deliveries, and performance of Cesarean sections.

-This experience is divided into two two-month rotations.
-In 2016-7 the PGY-1 will operate with the full time and select private faculty at Saint Thomas Midtown, gaining surgical experience as is appropriate for his/her skill level.
-We expect the development of surgical skills to be accelerated in the first class due to the large number of cases available for training.
+This experience is divided into a two-month rotation and two one-month rotations.
+The PGY-1 serves as primary surgeon on a variety of major and minor cases with full time and select private faculty at Saint Thomas Midtown, gaining surgical experience as is appropriate for his/her skill level.

-The PGY-1 resident will spend one month evaluating and treating patients in the Emergency Department under the supervision of the ED attending staff.
+The PGY-1 resident spends one month evaluating and treating general medical and surgical patients in the Emergency Department under the supervision of the ED attending staff.

-In accordance with ACGME requirements, each OB/GYN Program resident will staff his/her own continuity clinic one half-day per week.
+In accordance with ACGME requirements, each resident will staff her/his own continuity clinic one half-day per week.
 Attendance at the clinic will take priority over all other academic and clinical duties.
-During the PGY-1 year the resident will establish a panel of patients for whom he/she will provide continuous care extending over the subsequent four years.
-It is expected that the panel will be primarily composed of patients needing well-woman continuous follow up and new OB patients whom the resident may follow throughout their prenatal course, delivery and postpartum care.
+During the PGY-1 year the resident establishes a panel of patients for whom she/he will provide continuous care extending over the subsequent four years.
+It is expected that the panel is primarily composed of patients needing well-woman continuous follow up and new OB patients whom the resident may follow throughout their prenatal course, delivery and postpartum care.

-During the second year of the OBGYN program the resident’s experience begins to extend to the subspecialties as well as Emergency and Intensive Care disciplines.
+During the second year of the OBGYN program the resident’s experience begins to extend to the subspecialties as well as Breast Health and Intensive Care disciplines.